Samsung Galaxy A54 5G

 The Samsung Galaxy A54 5G (sold as the Galaxy Quantum4 in South Korea) is a mid-range Android-based smartphone developed and manufactured by Samsung Electronics as a part of its Galaxy A series.
 It was first announced on March 15, 2023 and was made available on March 24, 2023.

-Features
+Specifications

-The front and back are now made of Gorilla Glass 5, an upgrade from its predecessor which used a plastic back and a glass front (Corning Gorilla Glass 5).
+Design

-It saw the removal of the depth sensing camera, that was typically available on its predecessors, instead opting for a 3-camera setup — wide angle, ultra-wide angle and a macro camera.
+The front and back are made of Gorilla Glass 5, an upgrade from its predecessor which used a plastic back and a glass front (Corning Gorilla Glass 5).
+The Galaxy A54 5G is protected against moisture and dust according to the IP67 standard.